josdejong/mathjs/docs/options.md

 # Options

-Math.js contains a number of options.
-The options are defined in `math.options`.
-Options can be set when creating an instance, and can be adjusted later on in `math.options`.
+Math.js contains a number of configuration options.
+Options can be set when creating a math.js instance.

 - `matrix.defaultType`.
 The default type of matrix output for functions.
   Available values are: `"array"` or `"matrix"` (default).